 One of my favorite exercises that I’ve performed every year since he first introduced it is Chris Brogan’s Three Words.
 Rather than create resolutions which are difficult to keep, the three words exercise puts together three words that form your mantra for the coming year.
 My twist on it is to restrict it to just verbs, because verbs are actions to take.
 I like the three words as an easy way to remind myself of what I’m supposed to be doing, if I find that my mind and focus have wandered.

-For example, in 2021, my three words were accelerate, create, and experience.
+For example, in 2022, my three words were invest, research, and cultivate.
 By making them verbs, I could ask myself for any given decision if what I was choosing would accelerate my progress towards a goal, encourage me to create something, or help me experience something more deeply.

 That said, that’s unique to me only, and that restriction doesn’t apply to anyone else.
 You could choose, for example, end state goals as your words, like wealth or opportunity or friendship.
 Do whatever will help you move forward on your big goals.

-As mentioned, in 2021, my three words were accelerate, create, and experience.
-How did I do in 2021 with these words?
+How did I do in 2022 with these words?